 - Do not ride on freeways (unless you obtain permission from the Department of Transportation).

 The everyday rider, whether urban or suburban, should be familiar with the pertinent laws that apply to bicycle safety.
 Many crashes involving bikes and cars happen at night, so make sure to check the specifications listed on the website below under 75 Pa.
 C.S.A.
 Section 3507(a) and increase your visibility.
 Helmets, though not required to be worn by adults under Pennsylvania law, are certainly one of the most important forms of protection a bicyclist can utilize.
-Still, children under age 12 must wear helmets under Pennsylvania’s Bicycle Helmet Law (you can read specifics on how to fit a helmet, etc., here).
+Still, children under age 12 must wear helmets under Pennsylvania’s Bicycle Helmet Law (you can read specifics on biking gear here).

 *To see a full version of Pennsylvania’s Bicycle Laws, visit: Pennsylvania DOT Bicycle Laws.